brandon-martinez/jgb/software/README.md

 [ATMega16M1 User Manual](http://www.atmel.com/images/doc8209.pdf)

 ### Compiler Information ###
 Here is output information from the C compiler used to write all code.
 A standard GCC compiler with AVR target has been used.
-This compiler was built from source, however the latest version of this prebuilt toolchain of can be extracted from the Arduino IDE for Mac/Window/Linux.
+This compiler was built from source, however the latest version of this prebuilt toolchain of could be extracted from the Arduino IDE for Mac/Window/Linux if required.
 [Download](http://arduino.cc/en/Main/Software)

 To build a GCC AVR cross compiler, insturctions can be found at: [Tutorial](http://www.nongnu.org/avr-libc/user-manual/install_tools.html)